conan-io/conan-io.github.io/_posts/2019-07-16-Integrate-build-system-in-Conan.markdown

 ### Where do I start ?

-Imagine that you want to create some packages using a specific build-system and let others consume your packages and build them in case there are not binaries generated for their configuration.
+Imagine that you want to create some packages using a specific build system and let others consume your packages and build them in case there are not binaries generated for their configuration.
 Conan has three features that can help you with that:

 * [Conan generators](https://docs.conan.io/en/latest/reference/generators.html).
-They provide all the information to your build-system of which are the dependencies and where are they in a format it will understand.
+They provide all the information to your build system of which are the dependencies and where are they in a format it will understand.

 * [Conan installer](https://docs.conan.io/en/latest/devtools/create_installer_packages.html).
 Conan allows you
   to create packages for tools needed in the build process and installing them later with a ``build_requires`` to be able to invoke that tool from Conan.
-In our case, we want to install the tools to run our build-system.
+In our case, we want to install the tools to run our build system.

 * [Conan build-helper](https://docs.conan.io/en/latest/reference/build_helpers.html).
 Build-helpers assist you
-  in the process of translating settings such as ``build_type``, ``compiler.version`` or ``arch_build`` to the build-system.
-It can also invoke the build-system tools to build our sources.
+  in the process of translating settings such as ``build_type``, ``compiler.version`` or ``arch_build`` to the build system.
+It can also invoke the build system tools to build our sources.
 To use the build helper inside a ``conanfile.py`` we will use a [Python requires](https://docs.conan.io/en/latest/reference/conanfile/other.html)